bandar-alqurashi/pdsnd_github/README.md

 bikeshare data explore

 ### Description
-allow user to explore bikeshare data
+allow user to explore bikeshare data using filters such as date and city

 ### Files used
 bikeshare.py, chicago.csv, washington.csv, new-york-city.csv